 - 1.4.1 A pharmacist must acquire 3.0 C.E.U.'s (30 hours) per biennial licensure period.
-No carry over of credit from 1 registration period to another period is permitted.
-Each biennial licensure renewal period, the required 30 hours must include the following: - 1.4.1.1 At least 2 hours of continuing education in the area of medication safety/errors and; - 1.4.1.2 At least 2 hours of continuing education in: 1) the distribution, dispensing or delivery of controlled substances; or 2) the detection and recognition of symptoms, patterns of behavior, or other characteristics of impairment and dependency resulting from the abusive or illegal use of controlled substances.
+No carry over of credit from one registration period to another period is permitted.
+Each biennial licensure renewal period, the required 30 hours must include the following: - 1.4.1.1 At least 2 hours of continuing education in the area of medication safety/errors and; - 1.4.1.2 At least 2 hours of continuing education in: 1) the distribution, dispensing or delivery of controlled substances; or 2) the detection and recognition of symptoms, patterns of behavior, or other characteristics of impairment and dependency resulting from the abusive or illegal use of controlled substances. - 1.4.2 Persons who are newly licensed after the registration period begins, must complete continuing education units proportional to the total number of continuing education units required for the biennial licensure renewal.
+(1.25 hours/per month).